Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Economics.md

 Such commodities have no intrinsic value and will soon need to be 'struck off' the books.
 In this case we note that there is a minimum of $5T in market capital that is in need of urgent divestment as such assets must be abandoned with no place to go.

 Both investment profiles would appear to be searching for new stores of value, which can be seen in their embrace of qualitive indicators like ESG's.
-As always, there is a deal of controversy about the efficacy of such values but both parties are essentially stuck in a position where they need new investment vehicles that are values oriented AND profitable.
+As always, there is a deal of controversy about the efficacy of such values but both parties are essentially stuck in a position where they need new investment vehicles that are both values oriented AND profitable.

 While imperfect instruments in themselves ESG's have sufficient traction to suffice as a general set of values that help further constrain our north star of regeneration.